istio/istio.io/content/en/docs/concepts/security/index.md

      values: ["v1", "v2"]
 {{< /text >}}

-The supported `key` values of a condition are listed in the [conditions page](/docs/reference/config/security/conditions/).
+The supported `key` values of a condition are listed on the [conditions page](/docs/reference/config/security/conditions/).

 #### Authenticated and unauthenticated identity